The Right Way to Price a Handmade Product (Step-by-Step Formula)

 This doesn’t work for a few reasons:

-3) You can’t be sure you’re profiting and how much
+3) You can’t be sure you’re profiting or calculate how much you’re profiting.

 Now that we understand why the traditional pricing formula doesn’t work for a lot of businesses, let’s look at an alternative way to price your products.